hezhao/fuelbox-mp3/README.md

 Fuelbox MP3
 ===========
 * v1v2: An mp3 player controller board with LM386 op-amp, using touch sensor, push button and light sensor as trigger.
-* v3: An mp3 player + Arduino + PAM8403 amp all-in-one triggered only by SPDT reed switch.
+* v3: An mp3 player + Arduino + PAM8403 amp all-in-one triggered only by SPST-NC reed switch (SPDT will do too).
 Once triggered, Arduino checks the EEPROM flag, plays the audio once, and sleeps forever.

 Power Consumption
 =================